shreyakushwaha39/Eco-pack-insight/README.md

 # 🌿 EcoPack Insight

 EcoPack Insight is a web-based eco-friendly packaging analyzer that helps users understand and evaluate the environmental impact of packaging materials.
-With an intuitive interface and features like sustainability scoring, the tool aims to promote responsible consumer behavior and sustainable design.
+With an intuitive interface and features like product details,comparison of products,show eco scores and disposal guide,generate & scan qr codes.This tool aims to promote responsible consumer behavior and sustainable design.

 ## 🚀 Live Demo
-[EcoPack Insight Website](https://your-github-pages-link.com) <!-- Replace with actual link -->
+[EcoPack Insight Website]() <!-- Replace with actual link -->

 ---